greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/REVOKE.html.md

 REVOKE INSERT ON films FROM PUBLIC;
 ```

-Revoke all privileges from role `sally` on view `topten`.
+Revoke all privileges from user `manuel` on view `kinds`.
 Note that this actually means revoke all privileges that the current role granted \(if not a superuser\).

 ```
-REVOKE ALL PRIVILEGES ON topten FROM sally;
+REVOKE ALL PRIVILEGES ON kinds FROM manuel;
 ```

 Revoke membership in role `admins` from user `joe`: